penamantek/penamantek/README.md

 - 👋 probably traveling to the bog
 - 🌱 currently learning Java and Python
 - 📫 instagram: @k.y1a
-  -  feel free to reach out to me there :)

 <!---
 penamantek/penamantek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.